Links

 very short, miserable life and never even know

-.
+a mother.
 That's got to be about the most

 cruel thing you can do to any animal.
 I don't